 Anyone here in this trade with me?
 Maybe you could give me advice on whether I should add another 0.25% to my position since it isn’t likely that the pair would touch my second order at .9820.
 What do you think?

-Then, China’s HSBC PMI signaled more contraction in the manufacturing industry at 48.7 (vs. 49.3) in May while gold prices are still near its steep lows.
+Then, China’s HSBC PMI signaled more contraction in the manufacturing industry at 48.7 (vs. 49.3) in May while gold prices are still near their steep lows.

 On the technical side, I’m looking to jump in on the trend by entering at the .9800 level.
 That area not only coincides with the falling trend line, but it’s also lining up with the 38.2% and 50% Fib levels.
 Aside from that, stochastic is also in the oversold territory!